singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

 In general, a vector is defined as something having both magnitude and direction.
 If we can plot this in the 2-D graph, it will be represented as a line pointing toward a direction.

-From now on, we will be talking about vectors in 2-D planes to make things simple.
+From now on, we will be talking about vectors in a 2-D planes to make things simple.

 In mathematics, vector is represented as,